cohenchris/scripts/system/README.md

 - You have filled out the [`.env`](sample.env) file

 ### Use
-`batocera-mount.sh mount`
+`batocera-mount.sh mount /path/to/dir`

-Mounts Batocera's `/userdata` directory to a newly created `./batocera` directory in the current working directory.
+Mounts Batocera's `/userdata` directory to the directory at `/path/to/dir`.

-`batocera-mount.sh unmount`
+`batocera-mount.sh unmount /path/to/dir`

-Unmounts and removes the local `./batocera` directory.
+Unmounts and removes the `/path/to/dir` directory.

 ## Borg Repository Maintenance
 [`borg-maintenance.sh`](borg-maintenance.sh)